 Bands, festivals and the lot are releasing branded booze by the dozens these days and we come across more and more brewers inspired by the metal lifestyle… GRIMM makes it its mission to get to the bottom (of the bottle) of this trend with insightful reviews and extra backgrounds.
 So sit back, PICK YOUR POISON, and discover all you need to know about your favorite band’s alcoholic brands!

-Since Lemmy left this world shortly after his 70th birthday, the music world hasn't been the same.
-We found one way to honor him: play some of Lemmy's rock 'n' roll tunes and to crack open a bottle of Motörhead Bastards Lager...
+It’s December 28th 2016.
+It has been one year since Lemmy left this world shortly after his 70th birthday.
+Is there a better day to play some of Lemmy‘s rock ‘n’ roll tunes and to crack open a bottle of Motörhead Bastards Lager?

 It is difficult to get good foam when pouring the Bastard in a glass.
 The little white head is also gone pretty quickly.
 The same goes for the intense carbonation you have at the start which dies out rapidly if you are holding the beer and chatting with friends.
 With such an unstable appearance, I guess they mean for us to drink this one fast!
 The Bastard has a typical yellow golden lager color.
 The aroma smells mostly of grains.
 When tasting, the beer has a malty start.
 You can detect some hints of corn in there while the taste gets sweeter near the end.
 But it never gets as sweet as for example our Belgian Jupiler.
 For the finish we are left with a short bitter punch, but after that only a short lasting watery aftertaste.
 The beer definitely misses hops for character.